Peacebuilding Coalition Urges Congress to Protect Foreign Assistance Funding

 The hold placed on these funds come at a time when deaths from organized violence have risen over 230 percent globally in the past 10 years.
 Just fifteen years ago, approximately 80% of humanitarian aid went to helping the victims of natural disasters, but today that ratio is reversed, with 80% of aid going to meet the needs of victims of violent conflict.
 Wars and violence have triggered the worst displacement and refugee crisis ever recorded, displacing 68.5 million people from their homes.
 Violent conflict also fuels violent extremism.
 Over 99% of all deaths caused by terrorism in 2017 occurred in countries involved in violent conflict or with high levels of political terror.

 This effort targets as little as 0.09% of the Federal Budget, but this small sliver represents 7% of the funding for the civilian national security tools of the United States.
 Cutting U.S. diplomacy and development programs undermines national security, damages economic interests, and weakens U.S. moral leadership in the world.
 Evidence proves that such measures would ultimately risk American lives at home, cost the U.S. taxpayer more in the long run, and endanger America’s military overseas.

-This potential rescission would have a significant impact on the ability of the United States to prevent and manage violent conflict worldwide with serious consequences for the security of American citizens at home.
-Additionally, it would undermine the programs that are already established on the ground that further the national security interests of the United States abroad and are critical to preventing violent conflict.
+This potential rescission would have a significant impact on the ability of the United States to prevent and manage violent conflict worldwide.
+It would undermine the programs that are already established on the ground that further the national security interests of the United States abroad and are critical to preventing violent conflict.